agraef/raptor7/README.md

 ### MIDI Learn

-In a similar vein, Raptor's MIDI learn facility is also fairly basic.
+Raptor's MIDI learn facility, while simple to use, is fairly basic as well.
 It's only possible to map MIDI CC and note messages at present.
 Having support for other kinds of messages such as aftertouch would be nice.
 Also, there's no support for macro controls yet.
+It should be possible to add this now that we have the capability to configure inverted mappings, but it would still make the interaction with the MIDI learn facility more complex, so I'll have to think about this some more to keep things as simple as possible.

 ### Controller Support

 Special support is already available for some popular MIDI controllers, but it's always good to have more.
-Thus, please share your MIDI maps or controller implementations and let me know, or submit a [pull request][].
+Please share your MIDI maps or controller implementations and let me know, or submit a [pull request][]!

-Device management is one area where Raptor still needs to improve.
-Ideally, we'd like the MIDI input and output ports to be configurable by the user.
-Right now the port numbers are all fixed, so you may have to employ a MIDI patchbay program such as MidiPipe on the Mac or QjackCtl on Linux if you have a complex studio setup.
-Even then, it's currently impossible to use different types of Launchpad devices at the same time, since Raptor will only detect the first one which happens to reply, and stick to it for the entire session.
+Device management is another area where Raptor still has room for improvements.
+Ideally, we'd like the MIDI input and output ports to be fully configurable by the user, in a DAW-like fashion.
+For the time being, you can use the built-in patchbay to manage small to medium-sized setups.

 [ICMC 2006 paper]: https://github.com/agraef/raptor7/blob/main/doc/scale.pdf